Let’s talk about feeder workouts…

 When I was completely stuck on ego-lifting and smashing as much weight as I could, I hardly felt my muscles being used.
 Want to try a chest feeder workout?
 Read The Best Damn Feeder Workouts For Chest.
 Your chest will explode.

-I distinctly remember throwing up the 100lb dumbbells on shoulder press, killing myself and probably using every muscle in my body except my shoulders to lift the damn things.
+I distinctly remember throwing up the 100lb dumbbells on shoulder press, killing myself, and probably using every muscle in my body except my shoulders to lift the damn things.
+My shoulders hurt for days on end, my recovery just SUCKED.
+I didn’t feel my shoulders being used, I just wanted to lift some heavy-ass weight.

-Compared to nowadays training with a moderate weight and aiming for a very good mind-muscle connection, squeeze, and ultimate a pump.
+Compared to nowadays training with a moderate weight and aiming for a very good mind-muscle connection, squeeze, and ultimately a pump.

 Training For The Pump…